CamilleKoestli/tb_docs/report/template/style.typ

     \
   ]

-  // TODO find a way to apply this only to the main outline not the figures and the tables one show outline.entry.where(
+  // TD find a way to apply this only to the main outline not the figures and the tables one show outline.entry.where(
     level: 1
   ): it => {